f-droid/fdroid-website/_docs/Build_Server_Setup.md

 The output of this step is a minimal Debian VM that has support for remote login and provisioning.

-Unless you’re very trusting, you should create one of these for yourself from verified standard Debian installation media.
-However, by popular demand, the `./makebuildserver` script will automatically download a prebuilt image unless instructed otherwise.
-If you choose to use the prebuilt image, you may safely skip the rest of this section.
+There are three possible ways to get a debian base box for use with `./makebuildserver`/.

+#### Building a Debian base box from scratch

+Create one from scratch form verified standard Debian installation media.
 Documentation for creating a base box can be found at
 <https://www.vagrantup.com/docs/boxes/base.html>.